Bisexual Foundation Scholarship Award

 The applicant’s faculty supervisor should attach her or his letter to an email message.
 The email subject heading should be “Bisexual Foundation Letter (Applicant Name)” with the student applicant’s full name where indicated.
 For example, if the student applicant’s name were Jane Doe, the subject heading should be "Bisexual Foundation Letter (Jane Doe)."

 Applications failing to meet the guidelines listed on this page (including late or incomplete applications) will not be reviewed.
-If you have any questions about the guidelines, do not hesitate to contact the Scholarship Committee Chair.
+If you have any questions about the guidelines, do not hesitate to contact the Bisexual Issues Committee chair(s).

 Evaluation of Proposals and Selection of Award Recipients